RequestBite Inspector

 - Run request

-command in the terminal window would do.
+This submits a POST request with a JSON payload to the server, similarly to what thecurlcommand in the terminal window would do.
 This request is made directly from your browser and not forwarded through any backend. - Copy URL

 Copies the unique request URL to your clipboard. - Copy cURL command

 If you have more than one view avaialble, then you can click the dropdown and select another one.
-If the selected view has received requests, you will be redirect to the request dashboard.
+If the selected view has received requests, you will be redirect to the request dashboard. - Add (plus)

 The Request Dashboard